Criminal insanity and mental health

 If someone is considered to have actually committed the offence but was insane at the time, the verdict may be not guilty by reason of insanity.
-This decision is made by a jury.
+This decision is made by a jury where the case is tried by a jury.
+Where there is no jury, the decision is made by a judge.
 If this verdict is reached, the judge may order that the person be committed to a psychiatric hospital or unit in broadly the same way as applies in the case of being unfit to be tried.

-murder brings an automatic life sentence.
-In other crimes, the judge has
+A conviction for murder brings an automatic life sentence.
+In other crimes,

-discretion in relation to sentencing and so can take into account any
+the judge has discretion in relation to sentencing and so can take into account

 successfully pleads diminished responsibility, then the verdict is

 manslaughter.
-The judge can then sentence the person to any length of time in
+The judge can then sentence the person to any appropriate length

 The Mental Health (Criminal Law) Review Board's main function is to review the detention of those found not guilty by reason of insanity or unfit to be tried, who have been detained in a designated centre by order of a court.
 At present, the only designated centre is the Central Mental Hospital.
 The Review Board also has responsibility for people who have been convicted of offences and who become mentally ill while serving their sentences.
 The Review Board must have regard to the welfare and safety of the person whose detention it reviews and to the public interest.
 It may assign a legal representative to the person unless the person proposes to engage one.

-The Board is composed of a legal chairperson and a number of other people, at least one of whom must be a consultant psychiatrist.
+The Board is composed of a legally qualified chairperson and a number of other people, at least one of whom must be a consultant psychiatrist.
 It is obliged to review each detention at least once every 6 months.